jackclarkeparker/dynamite_app/README.md

 ## Future Enhancements
 The current version focuses on core CRUD functionalities, but the project has plenty of exciting future development paths:

-#### Front-end for Customers:
+**Front-end for Customers**
-Implement a customer-facing front-end for booking lessons, viewing practice updates and other notices, and viewing current and past invoices.
+A customer-facing front-end for booking lessons, viewing practice updates and other notices, and viewing current and past invoices.

-#### Back-end for Tutors:
+**Back-end for Tutors**
-Develop a dedicated back-end for tutors, enabling lesson scheduling updates, client-record management, roll generation, attendance tracking, and practice update delivery.
+A dedicated back-end for tutors, enabling lesson scheduling updates, client-record management, roll generation, attendance tracking, and practice update delivery.

-#### Invoicing and Payments:
+**Invoicing and Payments**
-Integrate a robust invoicing system with the above to aid in sending and tracking invoices.
+Integrate a robust invoicing system to aid in sending and tracking invoices.

-#### Student "Practice Diary":
+**Student "Practice Diary"**
 A portal for tracking practice reps through the week, a metronome to practice alongside, and the opportunity to record performances to share with friends.